Overview of Systematic Reviews and Research Syntheses

 - Online and In-Person Training Activities cover systematic review methods, standards, and guidelines.
 Subscribe to the KT Update e-newsletter to stay up-to-date on future free training opportunities.

-- Free TA is available to help grantees of the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) complete systematic reviews and research syntheses.
+- Technical Assistance (TA) is available at no charge to help grantees of the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) complete systematic reviews and research syntheses.
 For TA, complete a TA request form.

 - The Campbell Collaboration’s Disability Coordinating Group (DCG) provides resources for researchers who are developing high-quality systematic reviews in the disability-related research.
 For more information about this group, email Joann Starks.